Trace Toronto

 Overview

-Trace Toronto is a civic dashboard designed to help residents stay informed about the city’s progress on public initiatives and infrastructure projects.
-By making government data more transparent and accessible, the platform aims to strengthen trust between the city and its residents while offering a clearer understanding of ongoing developments across Toronto.
+Trace Toronto is a campaign under the City of Toronto, designed to help residents stay informed about the city’s progress on public initiatives and infrastructure projects.
+By making government data more transparent and accessible, the campaign aims to strengthen trust between the city and its residents while offering a clearer understanding of ongoing developments across Toronto.

 Year